 Software Engineer was recently announced as the #1 job in the US News 2018 rankings.
 This is a role which requires problem-solving, creativity, and analytical skills, along with knowledge of current technical tools and practices.
 Given the fast-paced nature of technology, it is always a good idea to stay up-to-date with the latest advances in the field.
-Here we have gathered a few trends which look set to be on the rise this year, with tips on how to start developing your skills in these high-demand areas.
+Here we have gathered a few software development trends that look to be on the rise this year, along with tips on how to start developing your skills in these high-demand areas.

 The end of 2017 saw an eventual improvement in the sales of Virtual Reality (VR) headsets, but the slow adoption of this technology has not lived up to the initial hype.
 VR is a completely immersive experience, shutting the user off from the real-world, and this is a potential reason for the lack of widespread interest, along with the high cost of purchasing a headset.
 With Augmented Reality (AR), users generally only require access to a smartphone, so the potential user base is much larger.
 The concept is also not quite so far removed from reality, and some initial products have seen large success.
 The smartphone game Pokemon Go was downloaded over 650 million times and exemplifies the concept of enhancing our real-world environment with digital manipulation and interactivity.